| Oracle® Database Net Services Reference 11g Release 2 (11.2) Part Number E10835-01 |

 (SSL_SERVER_CERT_DN="cn=finance,cn=OracleContext,dc=us,dc=acme,dc=com")))

-a file provides the ability to specify timeout and retry configuration through the TNS connect string.
-The following parameters can now be set at the DESCRIPTION
+The timeout section of the tnsnames.ora file provides the ability to specify timeout and retry configuration through the TNS connect string.
+The following parameters can now be set at the DESCRIPTION level of a connect string:

 Purpose

 To specify the timeout duration in seconds for a client to establish an Oracle Net connection to an Oracle database.
-Put this parameter under the DESCRIPTION
+Put this parameter under the DESCRIPTION parameter.

 Usage Notes

-is a superset of the TCP connect timeout interval.
+The timeout interval specified by CONNECT_TIMEOUT is a superset of the TCP connect timeout interval.
 It includes the time to be connected to the database instance providing the requested service, not just the duration of the TCP connection.

-, and each IP address to which a host name is mapped.
+The timeout interval is applicable for each ADDRESS in an ADDRESS_LIST, and each IP address to which a host name is mapped.

-parameter is equivalent to the sqlnet.ora
+The CONNECT_TIMEOUT parameter is equivalent to the sqlnet.ora parameter SQLNET.OUTBOUND_CONNECT_TIMEOUT and overrides it.

 Example